 Childhood obesity also costs schools money.
 Overweight and obese students are more likely to be absent from school than their peers in a healthier weight range, thereby reducing the amount of funding that schools receive.

 Chula Vista Elementary School District (CVESD) has prioritized health and wellness as a key foundation for student success.
 Led by the board of education, the entire CVESD community including administrators, teachers, staff, parents, and students all contribute to a culture of health that has achieved measurable outcomes.

 CVESD has continued to analyze data to inform the development and implementation of programs, initiatives, and assessments to further combat childhood obesity.
-Progress to date (2010-2018) shows CVESD had a:
+Progress to date (2010-2018) shows CVESD had the following:

-These gains are the direct result of CVESD’s innovative wellness initiatives and community partnerships, some of which include:
+These gains are the direct result of CVESD’s innovative wellness initiatives and community partnerships, some of which include the following.

-Healthy Schools Program Assessment: In 2017, CVESD partnered with the San Diego County Childhood Obesity Initiative and HHSA to conduct a district-wide assessment of wellness policy implementation.
+In 2017, CVESD partnered with the San Diego County Childhood Obesity Initiative and HHSA to conduct a district-wide assessment of wellness policy implementation.
 All schools were to complete an online assessment showing current status of wellness policy implementation.
 On-site observations were conducted at selected sites (see box below).
-Data analysis of the assessments, conducted by Harder & Company, provided key recommendations and showed:
+Data analysis of the assessments, conducted by Harder & Company, provided key recommendations and showed the following.